-abstractmath.org
+abstractmath.org 2.0

 help with abstract math

-Back to Sets beginning
+Back to head of Sets chapter

 SETS: NOTATION

 This section describes customary usage for defining specific sets.
-Notations for various constructions and properties of sets is discussed under the appropriate topic.

 Element notation